Sacred Games (TV series): Casting and characters

 Actress Kubbra Sait played Kukoo, a transgender woman.
 She was asked to audition by Kashyap at the screening of Mukkabaaz at the MAMI Film Festival, and was cast.
 Sait felt that the lack of any reference for Kukoo's role made it "the most challenging experience" of her career; she wore a prosthetic penis.
 Jatin Sarna was cast as gangster Deepak "Bunty" Shinde after auditioning.
 Rajshri Deshpande played Gaitonde's wife, Subhadra.
 Girish Kulkarni was originally offered the role of Katekar; he declined because he wanted a character "that would figure in both Sartaj and Ganesh Gaitonde's world", and was then cast as minister Bipin Bhosale.
 Iranian actress Elnaaz Norouzi was cast as film star Zoya Mirza.
 Production design was by Shazia Iqbal and Vintee Bansal, and Aarti Bajaj edited the series.
-Swapnil Sonawane filmed the portions directed by Motwane, and Sylvester Fonseca and Aseem Bajaj shot Kashyap's scenes.
+Swapnil S. Sonawane filmed the portions directed by Motwane, and Sylvester Fonseca and Aseem Bajaj shot Kashyap's portions.
 Anish John was the series' sound designer.